xrdocs/ncs5500/_tutorials/introducing-nc57-mpa-2d4h-s.md

 ## In NCS55A2-MOD Routers

 The two MPA slots being 400G, it's the same port capability than 400Gbps mode described above.
-We don't support 1x400G grey or coherent but we have the following capabilities:
+We don't support 1x400G Grey but will support 4x100G breakout.
+For 400G-ZR/ZR+ Coherent in the future plan, we will support Nx100G Muxponder modes.
+Current optics speeds and breakout supported are as follows:

 | Port 0 | Port 1 | Port 2 | Port 3 |
 |:-----:|:-----:|:-----:|:-----:|